Why university?

 Most universities offer social activities, clubs and societies so you can broaden your horizons and make new friends.

-You may get the chance to join:
+You’ll get the opportunity to join:

 • sports clubs